 Having access to relevant, reliable and up-to date information is a key component in the risk security framework.
 Advocacy groups, policy-decision makers and academics also benefit from aid security incident information.

-We collect information on events affecting aid workers, assets and programmes from open sources and verified reports shared by over 25 partner aid agencies.
+We collect information on events affecting aid workers, assets and programmes from open sources and verified reports shared by our partner aid agencies.
 This information is published in monthly, quarterly and special reports.